Anchorsify/Anchorsify.github.io/_projects/Raiton.md

 Effects: While this technique’s upkeep is maintained, all your unarmed attacks are blocked as if they were Raiton jutsu (meaning, in most cases, that blocking reduces the damage by only 25%, instead of 50%).

-If the target of one such attack has a Raiton-based Shock status effect, Juude immediately ends that status (which then doesn't apply to, or penalize, their defensive interrupt in response to the attack), and grants you +X Accuracy to your attack, where X is the Shock status you ended on them, to a maximum of 3.
+If the target of one such attack has a non-environmental Raiton-based Paralysis status effect, Juude immediately ends that status, and grants you +X Accuracy to your attack, where X is the Paralysis status you ended on them, to a maximum of 3.

 #### --( Jinrai no Jutsu - Thunderclap Technique )--
 The user puts both hands together, forming a miniature thunder bolt between his hands, splitting the air and forming an extremely loud BANG, which is rather startling when your a few inches from it, and not expecting it.
 It has the added benefits of temporarily deafening the opponent.